Kruptein/planarally-docs/blog/2021-02-06-release-0.25.0/index.md

 Currently there is a hardcoded action memory of 50 actions.

-_Why not ctrL+r to redo?
+_Why not ctrl+r to redo?
 This would override a common browser reload key, which I rather don't._

 ## Spell casting